manju4ever/react-starter-advanced/README.md

 This starter template has the boilerplate setup with:

+- React v16+
 - React Router (v4+)
 - Redux
-- Redux Thunk + Axios
+- Redux Thunk
+- Axios
-- Material UI (Latest)
+- Material UI for React
-- Webpack with optimized settings (both for development and production)
+- Webpack (v4) with optimized settings (both for development and production)

 ### How does it look once started ?